Crimean–Congo hemorrhagic fever: Transmission

 Ticks are both "environmental reservoir" and vector for the virus, carrying it from wild animals to domestic animals and humans.
 Tick species identified as infected with the virus include Argas reflexus, Hyalomma anatolicum, Hyalomma detritum, Hyalomma marginatum marginatum and Rhipicephalus sanguineus.

 At least 31 different species of ticks from the genera Haemaphysalis and Hyalomma in southeastern Iran have been found to carry the virus.

-Wild animals and small mammals, particularly European hare, Middle-African hedgehogs and multimammate rats are the "amplifying hosts" of the virus.
-Birds are generally resistant to CCHF, with the exception of ostriches.
+Wild animals and small mammals, particularly European hare, Middle-African hedgehogs, and multimammate rats are the "amplifying hosts" of the virus.
+Birds are generally resistant to CCHF, except ostriches.
 Domestic animals like sheep, goats and cattle can develop high titers of virus in their blood, but tend not to fall ill.